Ibaslogic/Ibaslogic/src/contents/articles/2020-08-03-gatsby-theme-agency-installation/gatsby-theme-agency-installation.md

 Great job!
 I’m excited you are here.

 I hope everything went well.
 Should in case you have any question, do let me know through the comment section.

-And if you like this guide, endeavor to share around the web and [follow me on Twitter](https://twitter.com/ibaslogic "Ibas Twitter").